jscad-community/jscad-scad-api/README.md

 This packages provides a OpenSCAD-like API.
 See [OpenSCAD User Manual](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual)

 This allows OpenSCAD designs to be ported to JSCAD, and gives OpenSCAD designers a slightly easier learning experience.
-However, OpenSCAD designs need to be converted to JSCAD (and JavaScript).
+However, OpenSCAD designs still need to be converted to JSCAD (and JavaScript).

 ## Usage